’Space Jam: A New Legacy’ Isn’t Even A Fun Hate-Watch — It’s Just Bad

 Space Jam: A New Legacy is a bad movie.
 But you knew that already.
 You saw the trailers; you listened to the Notorious P.I.G. rap; you read the reviews and the bewildering plot synopsis that I will share again because I can’t get over how wild it is: “Set in a shared Warner Bros. virtual space multiverse, the film follows LeBron James teaming up with the Looney Tunes to win a basketball match against digitized champions to rescue his son from Al-G Rhythm, a rogue AI program.”
 If you ignore everything but “the film follows LeBron James teaming up with the Looney Tunes to win a basketball match,” sure, that could be a fun movie.
 LeBron proved he had comedic chops in Trainwreck and the Looney Tunes have always been, and will always be, the best.
-But it’s not only everything else in that synopsis — “set in a shared a Warner Bros. virtual space multiverse” and “a rogue AI program” — that dooms the Space Jam sort-of sequel, it’s also the film’s cynical mishandling of the Looney Tunes.
+But it’s not only everything else in that synopsis — “set in a shared Warner Bros. virtual space multiverse” and “a rogue AI program” — that dooms the Space Jam sort-of sequel, it’s also the film’s cynical mishandling of the Looney Tunes.

-Directed by Malcolm E. Lee (Girls Trip) and written by about 17 people, Space Jam: A New Legacy begins in 1998 when a young LeBron James (played by Stephen Kankole) is in middle school and has to make a choice: basketball or anything else.
+Directed by Malcolm D. Lee (Girls Trip) and written by about 17 people, Space Jam: A New Legacy begins in 1998 when a young LeBron James (played by Stephen Kankole) is in middle school and has to make a choice: basketball or anything else.
 He picks basketball, obviously, and we’re treated to a montage of the four-time NBA champ’s career over the opening credits.
 The action picks up in the present day when LeBron is a tough-love dad with two kids, Darius (Ceyair J. Wright) and Dom (Cedric Joe).
 Dom’s the younger of the two, and he’s more interested in playing and creating his own video games than basketball.
 We’re ten minutes into the movie and still no Looney Tunes.

 One day, LeBron brings Dom to the Warner Bros. lot for “some high-tech movie thing.”
 The pitch: a digital copy of LeBron will be scanned “right into the movies,” so the Los Angeles Lakers star can be inserted into Casablanca, Harry Potter, Police Academy: Mission to Moscow, or any of the other classics in the Warner Bros. filmography.
 He astutely calls it one of the five stupidest ideas he’s ever heard, which upsets the sentient algorithm known as Al-G Rhythm (get it?), played by Don Cheadle.
 We’re now 20 minutes into the movie.
 There are still no Looney Tunes but there is a convoluted plot: Al-G traps Dom in the Warner Bros. servers and tells LeBron that the only way he’ll see his son again is if “you and I play a little game called basketball.”
 LeBron accepts the offer, not that he has much of a choice, and he’s tasked with assembling a team.